carsonfarmer/blog/content/blog/evolution-is-beautiful.md

 Author: cfarmer
 Email: carson.farmer@gmail.com
 Category: Announcement
-Tags: Data, Free, Open-source, OpenStreetMap
+Tags: Data, FOSS, Open Source, OSM
 Slug: evolution-is-beautiful

 Check out [this video][] of the evolution of OpenSteetMap in Europe!
 It